popescuhertz/AGIExpress-Documentation/docs/faq.md

 ![Example banner](./assets/expired-free-tier.png)

 If you have used up your free tier credits, you will need to add billing information into your API key: <a href="https://platform.openai.com/account/billing/overview">OpenAI API Overview</a>.
-Note that a few runs of AgentGPT will only cost a few cents.
+Note that a few runs of AGIExpress will only cost a few cents.

 </details>

 <details>